lmintsys/react-portfolio/README.md

 ## Description

-The aim of this project was to build a single-page portfolio app using React.js.
+The aim of this project was to build a single-page portfolio app using React.
 In this portfolio a user can showcase their work, share info about themselves as well as their resume.
 In addition, other users may leave messages to the owner of the resume.
 This portfolio is a valuable tool in expanding one's network and showcasing their work to potential employers.
 Working on this project helped me gaining further understanding in using React for building a single-page app that does not need to reload itself each time the page changes.

 ## Installation